2018 Highlights

 In 2018, we expanded our global ambition and reach with new programs and partnerships.

-NO ONE SHOULD DIE OF A MOSQUITO BITE!
+NO ONE SHOULD DIE FROM A MOSQUITO BITE

 Your support fuels Malaria No More’s work to mobilize the political commitment, funding, and innovation required to achieve what would be one of the greatest humanitarian accomplishments – eliminating malaria in our lifetimes.